THOMASELOVE/431-classes-2024/class13/README.md

 - You may also be interested in this piece at pbs.org about a NOVA program entitled "[Rethinking Science's Magic Number](https://www.pbs.org/wgbh/nova/article/rethinking-sciences-magic-number/)".
 - I have given several talks on "Rethinking Statistical Significance" in recent years.
 The Github repository (90 minutes at MetroHealth Medical Center and the Center for Health Care Research and Policy, with an audio recording) is at https://github.com/THOMASELOVE/rethink, if you're a glutton for punishment.
 - [Why p values are like puppies](https://www.youtube.com/watch?v=9jW9G8MO4PQ) is a 3:29 YouTube Video by Cassie Kozyrkov, MS, Chief Decision Scientist, Google Inc. It explains how to understand and interpret *p* values in an intuitive way using an example based on puppies.
+- Here is a nice [Editorial by Jeff Witmer](https://www.tandfonline.com/doi/full/10.1080/10691898.2019.1702415) (from Oberlin College) at the *Journal of Statistics Education* which is *a position paper on the use of p-values, statistical inference, terminology, and related ideas*.
+I got a lot out of it, and there's a lot here related to our discussion.

 ## One Next-to-Last Thing